 All NoRedInk Pathways list their component topics in a meaningful scope and sequence.
 This means that the topics in Part 1 of a Pathway cover fundamental concepts and subsequent parts will build on these foundations.
 Make sure your English learners master the material in Part 1 of a Pathway before moving on to more advanced topics.

-To find the beginner-level topics on NoRedInk, go to your Curriculum page and navigate to the Grades & Standards tab.
-Next, "Grade level" from the menu on the left.
-In the topics that appear in the K-3 grade band, such as "Adjectives," the questions tend to have simpler sentence structures and vocabulary.
+To find the beginner-level topics on NoRedInk, go to your Assignment Library by clicking "Browse and Assign."
+In the Standards & Tests section, you can explore topics by recommended grade level.
+The topics that appear in the K-3 grade band, such as "Adjectives," the questions tend to have simpler sentence structures and vocabulary.
 These are likely to be the most accessible topics for ELLs.

 Here are some Pathways that may be especially helpful for English learners: